 Luigi Pomata is one of the largest and most spacious restaurants in Cagliari with a stunning array of main courses and a particularly impressive reputation for presentation.
-Located in the center of town, it can also be quite a busy venue, but generously sized rooms ensure this is by no means a downside.
-However, it must be known that this Cagliari restaurant specializes in tuna dishes and this extends across all four courses including dessert.
-From seared red tuna and aubergines and tuna themed pasta, the selection is more than creative and infused with flavor in every instance.
-Fresh seafood and immaculate presentation are a focus for the restaurant and arguably a reason as for the Michelin star rating, but at the same time, even the freshly baked bread leaves a lasting impression with diners.
+Located in the center of town, on Viale Regina Margherita 18, it can be quite a busy venue, but generously sized rooms ensure this is by no means a downside.
+This Cagliari restaurant specializes in tuna dishes and this extends across all four courses including dessert.
+From seared red tuna from Carloforte and aubergines and tuna themed pasta, the selection is more than creative and infused with flavor in every instance.
+Fresh seafood and immaculate presentation are a focus for the restaurant and arguably a reason as for the mention in the Michelin Guide 2019, but at the same time, even the freshly baked bread leaves a lasting impression with diners.
 Interestingly, the resident chef has trained with the infamous Marco Pierre White who is a local expert when it comes to tuna in particular, so rest assured this is an experience unlike any other in the region.
 Featuring a long line of local wines, this unique nature is also evident at every turn.
 And then there is the waiting staff, the warm atmosphere, and the stylish yet minimalistic design; this stunning restaurant is worthy of the reputation and certainly a contender for being the best restaurant in Cagliari.
 As you might expect, this reputation comes with a price, but more importantly, such popularity usually requires booking beforehand.
 This is one experience you do not want to miss.

 Da Cesare (Traditional Sardinian Food)